Best Cash App Alternatives 2026: Features & Fees

 Apps Like Cash App Without SSN

 If you'd rather not hand over your Social Security Number, your options are limited.
 Most payment apps let you create a basic account without one, but you'll hit walls quickly.
-Venmo caps unverified users at low limits, and unlocking full features means providing ID.
+Venmo caps unverified users at $299.99 per week, and unlocking full features means providing ID.
 Zelle sidesteps this since it works through your bank, which already has your information.

 Apps Like Cash App for Bitcoin